 Most tourists visiting the island arrive on the cruise ships and only have one day in Cozumel to spend.
 Other travelers arrive with the ferries from Playa Del Carmen in the mainland of Mexico, as we did.

 Many activities in Cozumel need to be booked with an agency, but there are quite a few Cozumel excursions you can easily do on your own.
 This guide to Cozumel is about how to spend a magical day on the island and do Cozumel Mexico excursions!

 Rent a car to start your excursion for one day in Cozumel

 Renting a car in Cozumel is necessary in order to get away from the town and see the deserted beaches along the shoreline of the island.
 You can either rent a car at the ferry dock, at the cruise ship dock, at the airport or in the town itself.

 We recommend taking care of your car rental before you arrive or you’ll be waiting a long time before actually getting your car.
 If you take care of renting the car before you arrive, you’ll have more time to explore Cozumel instead of waiting for your car to arrive.
 This waiting time takes away from your time travel around the island.

 Start discovering Cozumel

 With the city center as your start, we’d recommend starting with driving counter-clockwise around the island in order to be able to drive a cool road without breaking one-way rules!
-Let’s start driving the Quintana Roo C1 and leave Cozumel town behind for an interesting one-day Cozumel excursion on your own!
+Let’s start driving the Quintana Roo C1 and leave Cozumel town behind for an interesting Cozumel day trip!